drupal/drupal/core/themes/stable/README.txt

 ------------

 Stable is the default base theme; it provides minimal markup and very few CSS classes.
-If you prefer more structured markup see the Classy base theme.
+If you prefer more structured markup see the starterkit theme generator.

 Stable allows core markup and styling to evolve by functioning as a backwards compatibility layer for themes against changes to core markup and CSS.
 If you